Contents

 Chairs are advised to consider forming a faculty committee to carry out or consult on the unit’s ongoing UAOPS updates and to name an assessment coordinator to ensure that the unit is collectively committed to identifying and achieving its goals in WEAVE.
 A staff member in the department is authorized to upload documents and information to the UAOPS site.
 The assessment coordinator will upload all assessment data into WEAVE.

 Department chairs are required to ensure that the departmental UAOPS site is updated regularly.
 All of the unit’s current faculty must be listed on the site along with their vitae and current course syllabi.
-The Online Syllabus Management tool is intended to populate both the UAOPS and FAR sites.
+The Online Syllabus Management tool is intended to populate both the UAOPS and Digital Measures sites.
 The information entered into the OSM can also be accessed and uploaded to Blackboard Learn shells.

 Department chairs should also ensure that the WEAVE database system remains current with all assessment data.
 WEAVE reports will contain the unit goals, the means for assessing efforts toward achieving those goals, the results of those assessments, and the actions to be taken in response to the information obtained.
 The assessments can be quantitative and qualitative and should provide data that demonstrate the success of efforts toward reaching stated goals.
 The reports should likewise lead to revisions to those goals and action plans for improvement as needed.
 Assessment tools should reinforce the department’s dedication to student learning and faculty achievement.